-[2] PhD/Postdoctoral position in physics-informed foundation models.
-We are looking for either a PhD candidate or a postdoctoral researcher to lead research on physics-informed foundation models.
+[2] Postdoctoral position (2 years) in physics-informed foundation models.
+We are looking for a postdoctoral researcher to lead research on physics-informed foundation models at the University of Liège (Belgium).
+The successful candidate should have a PhD with a good publication record in top ML venues and/or high-impact journals.
 The research will focus on ensuring physical consistency in foundation models and developing rigorous certification methods for scientific applications.
-The researcher will also participate in a team effort to build foundation models for weather and climate applications.
-Candidates with a background in deep learning, physics, atmospheric sciences or climate modeling are particularly encouraged to apply.
+The postdoc will also participate in a team effort to build foundation models for weather and climate applications.
+Finally, the candidate will have the opportunity to co-supervise PhD students and to develop their own research agenda within the scope of the Mosaic project.
+Candidates with a background in atmospheric sciences or climate modeling are particularly encouraged to apply.
+This position offers the chance to shape how foundation models can be made reliable and physically consistent for scientific applications.

-- Starting date: As soon as possible
+- Starting date: Spring/Summer 2025 (with some flexibility)

-- Duration: 4 (PhD) or 2 (postdoc) years.
+- Duration: 2 years.

-- Salary: 2500+ (PhD) or 2800+ (postdoc) EUR (net) / month
+- Salary: 2800+ EUR (net) / month

-[3] PhD/Postdoctoral position in foundation models for solving inverse problems.
-We invite applications for either a PhD candidate or a postdoctoral researcher focused on foundation models in the context of inverse problems.
+[3] Postdoctoral position (2 years) in foundation models for solving inverse problems.
+We invite applications for a postdoctoral position focused on foundation models in the context of inverse problems at the University of Liège (Belgium).
+Candidates should have a PhD with a good publication record in Bayesian inference and experience with deep learning.
 The research will involve developing principled approaches for coupling foundation models with physical simulators and investigating their use as empirical priors for inverse problems.
-As part of the broader Mosaic team, the researcher will also contribute to building foundation models for weather and climate applications.
+As part of the broader Mosaic team, the postdoc will also contribute to building foundation models for weather and climate applications.
+Finally, the candidate will have the opportunity to co-supervise PhD students and to develop their own research agenda within the scope of the Mosaic project.

-- Starting date: As soon as possible
+- Starting date: Fall 2025, Winter 2026 (with some flexibility)

-- Duration: 4 (PhD) or 2 (postdoc) years.
+- Duration: 2 years.

-- Salary: 2500+ (PhD) or 2800+ (postdoc) EUR (net) / month
+- Salary: 2800+ EUR (net) / month